 If you’re the owner of a short-stay apartment which has been identified as having combustible cladding, it is best practice to ensure those renting the property are aware.
 This means including a clause in the booking agreement about the property having combustible cladding.

 It is important to note that a building or apartment with combustible cladding does not necessarily make the premises unsafe.
-Higher-risk buildings across the state are eligible to have the combustible cladding fixed by Cladding Safety Victoria’s $600 million cladding rectification program, and owners of identified apartments are encouraged to speak to their owners corporation about what this means for them.
+Higher-risk buildings across the state may be eligible to have the combustible cladding fixed by Cladding Safety Victoria’s $600 million cladding rectification program, and owners of identified apartments are encouraged to speak to their owners corporation about what this means for them.
 Building owners not deemed eligible for funding but who still need to take some action regarding combustible cladding may receive practical guidance and non-financial support from Cladding Safety Victoria.
 These owners will be contacted directly by Cladding Safety Victoria.

 As an owner, you also have the responsibility to ensure all guests are aware of fire safety information and know practical steps they should take to be fire safe.
 This is important regardless of whether the building has combustible cladding or not.